BKWLD/shopify-gtm-instrumentor/README.md

 #### [Add / Remove from Cart](https://developers.google.com/tag-manager/enhanced-ecommerce#cart)

-Used when products are added or removd from the cart.
+Used when products are added or removed from the cart.

 ```js
 gtmEcomm.addToCart(variantPayload, quantity)